handiko/Reverse-RSI-Forex-Strategy/README.md

 This is a scalping forex strategy which run during the quiet hour of sydney session.
 Works best on **USDCHF**, **CHFJPY**, **AUDCAD**, and **GBPAUD** forex pairs with **5-minute timeframe**.

 ## Performance From 2020-01-01 until 2022-09-25
+Testing is done using __Deep Backtesting__ feature on the Tradingview platform.

 ### USDCHF M5
 ![](./USDCHF.png)